 Also known as the curses palace, Palazzo Dario is a Renaissance building overlooking the grand canal is believed to be cursed, including a series of unexplainable deaths which occurred, here I’ll include a link on this intriguing history click here.

-My list of favourite places could literally go on all day however I condensed it down to just 10.
+My list of favourite places and activities could literally go on all day however I condensed it down to just 14 for now.

 However if there is anything you feel I’ve missed or should definitely check out then leave a comment below.